surajit1312/NgFeatureFlaggingHarness/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.

+## Express Server

+Run `nodemon server.js` to run ExpressJS on port : 3000.
+This handles the CORS issue for serving Harness API.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.